almic-stardust/harmonia/README.md

 The different sections of the bot are separated into modules.

-Harmonia.py
-The script used to start the bot.
+Commands\_manager.py
+Manages commands issued by users.

 Config\_manager.py
 Loads the configuration and localizations.

+DB\_manager.py
+Manages database-related operations.

+Discord\_manager.py
+Functions specific to Discord, like handling events concerning sent/deleted messages (on\_message/on\_raw\_message\_delete).

+display\_history/
+Everything related to the web display of the history.

 Gears.py
 A set of functions, either core to the bot’s operations, or used by multiple modules.

-Discord\_related.py
-Functions specific to Discord, like handling events concerning sent/deleted messages (on\_message/on\_raw\_message\_delete).

-DB\_manager.py
-Manages database-related operations.
+Harmonia.py
+The script used to start the bot.

 History.py
 Manages history-related operations.

-display\_history/
-Everything related to the web display of the history.

-Commands\_manager.py
-Manages commands issued by users.

-IRC\_related.py
+IRC\_manager.py
 Functions specific to IRC, using pydle.

 # Installation